ivandika3/tornado-microservice/README.md

-# 99-python-exercise
+# Backend Tech Challenge
 An exercise to assess your skills with Python, Tornado (Web Framework), and writing non-blocking/asynchronous code.

 ## Introduction
 We're building a system that stores information about users and properties that are available to rent or buy.
 The system is designed as a set of small web applications that each perform a specific task (otherwise known as "microservices").

 Some parts of the system have been built already.
-We need to your help to complete what's left!
+We need to your help to complete the rest!

 ### Architecture
-This system comprises of 3 web applications:
+This system comprises of 3 independent web applications:

 - **Listing service:** Stores all the information about properties that are available to rent and buy
 - **User service:** Stores information about all the users in the system